 Housing costs in Mead are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some towns, Mead isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mead are a mix of both white- and blue-collar jobs.
-Overall, Mead is a town of managers, professionals and sales and office workers.
-There are especially a lot of people living in Mead who work in management occupations (20.75%), office and administrative support (11.34%) and business and financial occupations (7.90%).
+Overall, Mead is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Mead who work in office and administrative support (17.92%), management occupations (11.80%), and healthcare (8.12%).